Mughal1/Crypto-Harden-GPO/README.md

 -) Review them

--) Edit the variables within the scripts to set the (GPO) Name, Domain and Server
+-) Edit the variables within the scripts to set the (GPO) Policy Name, Domain and Server.
+Save your changes

+-) Use/Run the relevant/updated scripts to create the new named GPO's within your targeted domain

+-) Review the newly created GPO objects and ensure that they look "clean"

+-) Link the GPO to a test environment.
+Test, test again and when you think you're done testing, test one more time.
+This change *can* break things if you haven't prepared.

+-) Move on to other environments when you feel safe/comfortable enough to do so.